Luxury Japan Tour October 2020

 |Okayama, Hiroshima, Korakuen Gardens|

 A local train takes us to the ferry across to Miyajima for a leisurely day on the island.
-We visit Itsukushima shrine in its serene setting over the tidal waters opposite the iconic torii gate.
-There is time to explore the island, visiting the island peak on foot or by cable car, and to browse through the village and shops.
+We visit Itsukushima shrine in its serene setting, perched over the tidal waters opposite the iconic torii gate.
+There is time to explore the island, visiting the island peak on foot or by cable car, and to wander around the village and browse in the shops.
 It is common to see Japanese style weddings taking place on this sacred island.

 |Local Train, Ferry, Cable Car||Sheraton Hiroshima Hotel|